 Hanging flyers is indeed an attention-grabbing idea but slipping a laminated copy of this ‘additional’ menu along with the regular one will make your customers notice it.
-Not just it will be appreciated but your efforts will be worth as customers will order from that amazingly designed menu.
+Not just it will be appreciated but your efforts will be worthwhile as customers will order from that amazingly designed menu.

 10. The Flyer Style Menu

-You have more items on display and don’t want to settle for anything less than outstanding?
+Do you have more items on display and don’t want to settle for anything less than outstanding?
 Here’s your take.
 Grab such stunning copies and fold them as flyers.
 No matter if you have less than 20 or 50 items to show, you can make the cover look interesting according to your theme.

 As you can see, the color combination is the show-stealer.
 Make sure yours turn out to be a fantastic one.
-Experiment this with colorful images and combination text bubbles for a richer outlook.
+Experiment with this with colorful images and combination text bubbles for a richer outlook.